 Peer reviewers should not be put in a situation in which their impartiality may be questioned, or where suspicion could arise that recommendations are affected by elements that lie outside the scope of the review.
-To that effect, a clear set of conflict of interest rules are in place.
+To that effect, a clear set of conflict of interest rules are in place6.
 Furthermore, peer reviewers should not engage in any contact with applicants and Host Institutions about the evaluation that they are participating in (neither during nor after the evaluation is over).
-Confidentiality is a contractual obligation and its breach can lead to the termination of the contract.
-The conflict of interest rules for Panel Members and Remote Referees are outlined in their expert contract and letter of appointment respectively (see Contract and Letter of Appointment for ERC Remote Referees of the ERC Rules of Submission and Evaluation under Horizon Europe).
+Confidentiality is a contractual obligation and its breach can lead to the termination of the contract or the agreement based on the letter of appointment.
+The conflict of interest rules for Panel